 Standard hours in the employment term

-If you use Deputy to calculate pay, then you’ve assigned employment terms to your employees.
-Employment terms include an employee's typical work days, hours, pay conditions such as regular and overtime, and Leave Conditions such as vacation, unpaid PTO, sick, and FMLA leave.
-You can make adjustments to employment terms by editing an employee profile, and clicking on Pay Rates.
+If you use Deputy to calculate pay, then you’ve assigned employment terms to your team members.
+Employment terms include a team member's typical work days, hours, pay conditions such as regular and overtime, and Leave Conditions such as vacation, unpaid PTO, sick, and FMLA leave.
+You can make adjustments to employment terms by editing the team member profile, and clicking on Pay Rates.

-In Enterprise, you can create your own standard hours which will apply when approving leave hours.
+In Enterprise plan accounts, you can create your own standard hours which will apply when approving leave hours.

 Here, you can determine the start and end times, break duration, and leave deduction.

-When an employee is already scheduled for the requested time
+When a team member is already scheduled for the requested leave time period

-The employee requesting leave may be scheduled during the date requested.
-Whether the employee is applying for sick days missed in the recent past, or a last minute request in the near future, Deputy will notify you of the scheduled shifts on the request.
+Whether the team member is applying for sick leave due to shifts missed in the recent past, or a last-minute request in the near future, Deputy will notify you of the scheduled shifts on the request.

-In the below example, Arnie missed work the day before because he was sick.
-The shift is in the past, so there’s no reason to remove him.
-Because he never clocked in, no timesheet was generated, and this leave approval will create a timesheet for that day with the standard hours.
+In the below example, Frank missed his shift last Thursday and is submitting bereavement leave for that day.
+The shift is in the past, so there’s no reason to make the shift empty or open.
+Because he never clocked in, no timesheet was generated, and once the manager sets the Leave Type and Approves the Leave a timesheet will be created for that day with the standard hours.

 Timesheets and Pay